TTCecon/Two-Country-Real-Business-Cycle-Model/README.md

 ### How to Open Dynare in Matlab

-I make two version,include liner and non-liner version.To use Dynare within the Matlab environment, follow these steps:
+I make two version, include liner and non-liner version.
+To use Dynare within the Matlab environment, follow these steps:

 1. **Install Dynare**:
    - Download Dynare from the official [Dynare website](http://www.dynare.org).